 Food Sensitivity Testing

 Food sensitivities also known as “adverse food reactions” can play a role in many common health conditions.
-A wide range of health complaints and/or diseases such as autoimmune issues, IBS and IBD, rheumatoid arthritis, fibromyalgia, lupus, migraines, joint and muscle pain, GERD, asthma, autism as well as fatigue are all symptoms which can be caused by our immune symptom’s “reaction” to foods, additives or other substances in our diet.
+A wide range of health complaints and/or diseases such as irritable bowel syndrome, crohn’s, ulcerative colitis, rheumatoid arthritis, fibromyalgia, lupus, migraines, joint and muscle pain, acid reflux as well as fatigue are all symptoms which can be caused by our immune symptom’s “reaction” to foods, additives or other substances in our diet.

 Click on the link to view list of tested foods and chemicals.